We might all end up as paper-clips!

 Tegmark is the optimist to Harari the pessimist, who is more worried about the dangers posed to humanity by artificial intelligence and the need for a serious discussion about how to prevent catastrophe.
 Tegmark is no slouch, however, and one of the fascinating aspects of his scientific method, compared to Harari’s literary-historical approach, is his discussion of the Really Hard Problem, that is, how to explain consciousness scientifically.
 In Homo Deus, Harari worries that advances in computing mean that advanced intelligence has been decoupled from consciousness and that it is therefore very dangerous if non-conscious intelligent machines take decisions that may adversely affect humans.

 Tegmark’s Life 3.0 pursues a less doom-and-gloom-laden exploration of what perhaps is to come.
 He approaches consciousness from a different angle, arguing that information is substrate-independent.
-For example, we understand that a “wave can travel across a lake, even though none of its molecules do” or that a Mozart aria written in musical notation embodies the same information as when it is sung out loud.
+For example, we understand that a “wave can travel across a lake, even though none of its molecules do”.
 Tegmark’s optimism is underpinned by his use of scientific theory to test out new ideas.
 He explains modern theories of consciousness, which focus on activities in the brain, what are called the neural correlates of consciousness or NCCs.
 The current challenge is to explain how these NCCs are – or can be – PCCs or physical correlates of consciousness, “defined as the patterns of moving particles that are conscious”.
 Tegmark is very taken with his Italian colleague Gulio Tononi’s integrated information theory (IIT) which supports the idea that “consciousness is a physical phenomenon that feels non-physical because it’s like waves and computations: it has properties independent of its own physical substrate. […] If consciousness is the way that information feels when it’s processed in certain ways, then it must be substrate-independent; it’s only the structure of the information processing that matters, not the structure of the matter doing the information processing.
 In other words, consciousness is substrate-independent twice over!”

 So, what about the paper-clips?
 Well, it’s hard to compress 300 brilliant pages into a short review, but suffice to say that Tegmark feels it would be terrible if humanity’s molecules were all rearranged into said stationery.
 He does not explain why.